 If you a Rami Malek fan and haven’t seen him in his breakout role in Mr. Robot, are you even a Rami fan?
 The drama thriller stars Malek as Elliot Alderson, a young man struggling with anxiety and depression who works as a cybersecurity engineer by day and a solo vigilante hacker by night.
 He finds himself at a moral crossroad when he is recruited by a mysterious leader (named Mr. Robot) of a group of underground hacktivists named ‘fsociety’.
 The group’s primary aim is to eliminate all consumer debt, done so through encrypting the financial data of E Corp, the biggest conglomerate in the world – and Elliot’s workplace.
 Torn between taking down corporate America and doing the Right Thing, Elliot discovers that a global conspiracy does exist, but not quite in the way he expected.

 With a lineup that good, you can’t complain about having ‘nothing to watch’ quite frankly ever again.
 And if by some miracle you’ve seen them all, check out the rest of Amazon Prime’s impressive library (including its movie collection) for yourself – it might just become your new favourite platform.
+Also, see our list of the best movies on Amazon Prime Video.

 Photo credit: Silver Wings SS/shutterstock.com